missabawse/volunteer-telegram-bot/README.md

 - **event_roles** - Role assignments for events
 - **admins** - Admin authentication and permissions

-See `supabase_schema.sql` for complete schema details.
+See `src/schema.ts` for complete schema details and Drizzle table definitions.

 ## Development